hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step9-multi-stage-jlink.md

 ## Inspect Container ##

-You can inspect any of these build containers with the following shell entry command.
+You can inspect any of these build containers with the following shell `sh` command.

 `docker run -it $REGISTRY/listdir-d-ms-jlink:0.1.0 sh`{{execute}}